Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 Schedule of Podcast Guests:

-The AHEAD program partners with local public health and healthcare agencies in rural Arizona to support COVID-19 response and recovery activities.
+The AHEAD program partnered with local public health and healthcare agencies in rural Arizona to support COVID-19 response and recovery activities.
 Our work ranges from addressing the needs of our partners by connecting them with other agencies and resources, to developing and implementing education, outreach and communication materials to support the front lines.

 Below are some of our partners who we collaborate with to achieve our mission: